chenjunjiedada/SQLDataGen/README.md

 # SQLDataGen
-SQLDataGen is use to generate interactive workload for benchmark the interactive query performance of database.
+SQLDataGen generate data on HDFS according to SQL schema.